fajran/tongseng/README.md

 5. optionally select an internal or external trackpad
 6. Click the Start button to activate Tongseng

-Then..
+Then ...

 1. Run your TUIO-based multitouch application
-2. Start touching your touchpad!
+2. Start touching your touchpad

 Compilation
 -----------